-Today, the European Asylum Support Office (EASO) published a Country of Origin Information (COI) Report titled Syria: Exercise of authority in recaptured areas.
-This report is part of a series of Syria reports produced in 2019-2020.
-These reports cover actors of protection, internal mobility, key socio-economic indicators, and targeting of individuals.
-The reports provide information relevant for international protection status determination for Syrian asylum seekers and will be used in the development of a country guidance note on Syria.
+Today, the European Asylum Support Office (EASO) published a Country of Origin Information (COI) Report on the security situation in Iraq.
+This report is the last of a series of Iraq reports produced in 2020, covering – besides the security situation – also key socio-economic indicators and the targeting of individuals of different profiles.
+The reports provide information relevant for international protection status determination for Iraqi applicants and will be used to update the EASO Country Guidance on Iraq 2020.

 The report, Iraq: Security situation, should be read in conjunction with the other reports on Iraq published in 2020.